eliagoris/solana-candy-minter/README.md

 NEXT_PUBLIC_GA_ID=
 ```

-4. Deploy the application.
+5. Test out your minting process.
+If you followed the steps correctly, you should be able to mint tokens.

-5. Test out your minting proccess.
-If you followed the steps correctly, you should be able to mint tokens
+6. Change the `styles/theme.ts` file to easily match your own design.

-6. Spread the word and have success with your project =)
+7. Spread the word and have success with your project =)

 ## development steps